dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Rebar

-In retrospect we should of added rebar into the footings for additional strength.
+In retrospect we should have added rebar into the footings for additional strength.
 This could also be solved by using a slab foundation.

 ### Pour Piers
 Cut the *Concrete Tube Forms* to size using a *Hand Saw*.